m-ke/3dio-website/src/docs/api/1/aframe-components.md

 ## gblock

-Loads Google Blocks glTFs models hosted on [https://vr.google.com/blocks](https://vr.google.com/blocks).
+This component loads Google Blocks glTFs models hosted on [https://vr.google.com/blocks](https://vr.google.com/blocks).
 The only parameter is the URL of a specific google blocks model.

 ### Example
 ```html